Dynatrace/OneAgent-SDK-for-Java/README.md

 ## Help & Support

+**Support policy**

-The Dynatrace OneAgent SDK for Java is an open source project, currently in beta status.
+The Dynatrace OneAgent SDK for Java has GA status.
 The features are fully supported by Dynatrace.

+For detailed support policy see [Dynatrace OneAgent SDK help](https://github.com/Dynatrace/OneAgent-SDK#help).

 **Get Help**
 * Ask a question in the <a href="https://answers.dynatrace.com/spaces/482/view.html" target="_blank">product forums</a>